-After prohibition the winery sat vacant until Bill Smith & his wife Joan (whose family operates W.H.
-Smith Winery today) purchased the winery and property.
+After prohibition the winery was not used for winemaking until Bill Smith & his wife Joan (whose family operated W.H.
+Smith Winery) purchased the winery and property.
 Bill moved to Bakersfield California from Illinois when he was 2 years of age.
 Later in life he became involved in oil and gas exploration – taking a job at Buttes Gas and Oil (based in Oakland), he soon moved to the San Francisco Bay Area.
-He then founded Montara Petroleum with several partners – looking for additional land investments while exploring the Napa Valley he located the old stone La Jota Winery high in the hills of Howell Mountain.
+He then founded Montara Petroleum with several partners – looking for additional land investments while exploring Napa Valley he located the old stone La Jota Winery high in the hills of Howell Mountain.

 Due to the slightly cooler climate, hang time is long, with grapes usually harvested well after the valley floor fruit.
 The very rocky soil is volcanic in nature and has great drainage.
 Howell mountain is known for its reddish volcanic soil.
 La Jota also makes a Cabernet Franc.

 All wines we initially tried were 2002 which was their current vintage at the time of this our initial review – somewhat older than most wineries’ current vintages.
 We really enjoyed the 2002 La Jota Howell Mountain Cabernet Franc which is blended with Cabernet Sauvignon.
 In our opinion, this is how a Cabernet Franc based wine should taste with plenty of fruit mid palate and good structure on the finish.
-The nose is complex with hints of cranberries and vanilla – with a generous amount of fruit on the palate along with a ‘kiss’ of oak and subtle notes of cedar.
+The nose is complex with hints of cranberries and vanilla featuring a generous amount of fruit on the palate along with a ‘kiss’ of oak and subtle notes of cedar.